BolajiAyodeji/Blogposts/ck3izs56t00sed0s11z515m1j.md

 - **-a or --all**

-This option automatically commits all (including new) tracked, modified or deleted files.
+This option automatically commits all (including new) tracked, modified, or deleted files.

 ```bash
 git commit -a -m "Add a new role for netlify-cms git gateway"